butchhoward/katadocker/readme.md

 Being able to access the home folder in the container is handy, but also be aware that things like `.profile` and `.bashrc` are now shared between the container and the host.
 If you have commands in those files that work in the host but not in the container (i.e. OSX specific things that do not play well in Ubuntu), you can protect them by checking for the existence of `/.dockerenv` which will only exist when you are in a container. (* Note * Word on the interwebs is that this will stop being correct at some point, but it still works today.)

-* 'name:tag' is a single string giving a docker image name and tag in the usual docker format
+`name:tag` is a single string giving a docker image name and tag in the usual docker format

-* '[...]' any parameters given after the image name:tag are passed to the `docker run` command immediately before the image name.
+`[...]` any parameters given after the image name:tag are passed to the `docker run` command immediately before the image name.

 ```bash
 ./run_docker katadocker:ubuntu16